ellekasai/shiori/_posts/2014-07-27-exmaple-css.md

 ## Tables

-In Shiori, you don't need to add `.table` class to `table`.
+In Shiori, you don't need to add the Bootstrap `.table` class to `table`.
 It just works.

 <table>
   <thead>